LeeAdcock/gridable/README.md

 grid[6][7].coordinates()
 grid[6][7].distance(grid[7][10])
 grid[6][7].neighbors()
 ```

-Processing through the grid can be done through iteration.
-All cells function as an iterator for the values they contain, whether it's a single value, or one or more inner dimensions.
+Processing through the grid can be done through iteration, which returns cells having defined values (not `None`).
+All cells can ne used as an iterator over the values they contain, whether it's a single value, or one or more inner dimensions.
 If a slice is used to specify the cell location, the iterator will return those cells specifically, skipping over cells not included in the slice.

 ```
 for cell in grid[6]: